Reception Body Management Unit 2 Lesson 5

 Starter Activity - ‘Hills and ponds’

-- Spread around enough button cones and hoops for every member of the class.
-(E.g. 15 cones and 15 hoops for a class of 30.)
+- Spread out enough button cones (Hills) and hoops (Ponds) so there’s one for each child (e.g. 15 of each for a class of 30).

 - All jumps should be two feet to two feet.